SENG8081/SENG8081-S25-Team1/Data Storage/README.md

-## 🗄️ Data Storage and Maintenance - Canadian Job Market Trends Analysis Project
+## Data Storage and Maintenance - Canadian Job Market Trends Analysis Project

-This folder documents the schema design, storage structure, and maintenance strategy for managing job market datasets in the job_market_trends MySQL database.
+This folder documents the schema design, storage structure, and maintenance strategy for managing job market datasets in the job_market_trends MongoDB database.

 ### Objectives

-- Centralize and normalize raw and enriched job market data in a relational database
+- Centralize and normalize raw and enriched job market data using a flexible document-based database.
-- Enable efficient querying and analysis via SQL and external tools (Tableau)
+- Enable efficient querying and aggregation using MongoDB's aggregation pipeline.
-- Support continuous updates and integration of real-time data feeds
+- Support continuous updates and integration of real-time data feeds (job scraping).

 ### Database: `job_market_trends`

-This MySQL database hosts all the curated job market data.
-Tables were designed to maintain normalized structure, consistent field types, and support future scalability.
+The job_market_trends MongoDB database stores all curated job market data in collections designed for flexible querying, easy updates, and seamless integration with real-time scrapers and dashboards.

-### 🗂️ Core Tables
+### 🗂️ Core Collections

-*Schema_Creation_Script.sql* defines the schema for database job_market_trends and below tables:
+_Schema file_ defines the schema for database job_market_trends and below tables:

 1. `labour_force_stats`
 - Labour force characteristics by region, gender, age group